DenysChaplanov/BeatBox/README.md

 - Efficient sound loading and management using SoundPool.
 - Modular and testable codebase following MVVM architecture.
 - Customizable themes and styles for personalized user experience.
-- **Ability to share data about a crime**: use the share button, which automatically creates a message text based on available data about it and sends it via SMS, mail or messengers.
-- **Data Persistence**: crimes are persisted in a local database, allowing for long-term data - retention and retrieval.

 ## 🛠️Technologies/Tools Used
 - Kotlin